AdobeDocs/analytics.en/help/export/analytics-data-feed/df-manage-feeds.md

   * Deleted: The feed is deleted.
   * Complete: The feed finished processing.
 A completed feed can be edited, put on hold, or cancelled.
   * Pending: The feed is created but not yet active.
 Feeds remain in this state for a short transitional time.
   * Inactive: Equivalent to a 'paused' or 'on hold' state.
-If a backfill feed (a feed that processes only historical data) is reactivated, it resumes delivering jobs from when it stopped.
-If a live feed is reactivated, it resumes delivering jobs from when it stopped.
+For information about what happens with backfill feeds and live feeds when an inactive feed is reactivated, see [Activate a data feed](#activate-a-data-feed).
 * **Last Modified**: The date the feed was last modified.
 Date and time is shown in the report suite's time zone with GMT offset.
 * **Start Date**: The date of the first job for this feed.
 Date and time is shown in the report suite's time zone with GMT offset.
 * **End Date**: The date of the last job for this feed.
 Ongoing data feeds do not have an end date.